Nature conservation

 Distribution

-The Red-tailed Black-Cockatoo is the most widespread of the Black-Cockatoos, ranging broadly across much of northern and western Australia as well as western Victoria.
-In NSW, two subspecies occur, one in northeatern NSW and an inland subspecies.
+The Red-tailed Black-Cockatoo is the most widespread of the genus, ranging broadly across much of Australia.
+Two subspecies occur in NSW, one in north eastern NSW and an inland subspecies that also extends through Queensland in to the Northern Territory (the extensive Western Australia population is no longer considered part of C. b. samueli.
 The Red-tailed Black-Cockatoo (inland subspecies) is known to occur around watercourses and overflows of the Darling, Paroo, Bogan, Macquarie and Barwon Rivers extending in an arc along the Darling River from Wentworth (though rare south of Menindee) in the south to Bourke and thence through to Brewarrina in the north.
 It extends east to Walgett and perhaps Boggabilla on the Barwon and south through to the Macquarie Marshes.

 Habitat and ecology